willfaught/paige/README.md

 ## Configure

-There is a single parameter object with sensible defaults that can be overridden in site configuration and page front matter:
+There is a single parameter object with sensible defaults that can be overridden in site or page parameters:

 ```yaml
 authors: